XML RSS

 • The frame should be made from something durable and sturdy.

 • Think about weight if you will want to move your cold frame about much.
 Commercial aluminium designs are good in that they are light-weight and yet sturdy.
+There are many new cold frame designs and materials available which may prove durable and eco-friendly.

 • Think, too, about how much height you will need for your plants.
 If you are mainly going to use your cold frame for seed trays and lettuces you might be able to manage with a shallow box.